(If you love it, you teach yourself. If you don’t love it, others teach you.*)

-Lecture and laboratory course that covers principles of analog circuit theory and design with linear and nonlinear components as well as practical aspects of circuit realization and debugging.
-Laboratory exercises include passive circuits, active filters, amplifiers, nonlinear circuits, timers, actuator drivers, and basic digital logic.
+Lecture and laboratory course that covers principles of analog circuit theory and design with linear and nonlinear components, device physics, as well as practical aspects of circuit realization and debugging.
+Laboratory exercises include passive circuits, active filters and resonators, transistor buffers and amplifiers, operational amplifiers, nonlinear circuits, timers, actuator drivers, and basic digital logic.
 Three hours of lecture/demonstration (Tu/Th) and four hours of laboratory (Tu, We or Th) per week (5 Units).

 Prerequisites: Physics 2 or 4 series and Physics 2CL or consent of instructor.
 This course may be of interest to graduate students in any field of experimental science.

 Project-based experiments in contemporary physics and biophysics.
 Students select among pulsed NMR, light scattering, holography, optical trapping, second harmonic generation and imaging, two-photon microscopy, lifetime measuremts, voltage clamp and genetic transcription in oocytes, electrophysiology in leech, functional fluorescent imaging of muscle and neurons, bioluminescence in Arabidopsis, laser Doppler flowometry, chaotic circuit dynamics, Belousov-Zhabotinskii reaction dynamics, and spike train coding and flight control in flies.
 The instructor is open to new projects subject only to the availability of equipment and preparations.
 One hour discussion and seven hours of laboratory (Tu/Th) per week (4 Units).
 Offered in the Spring.
 Prior to 2011 this course was cross-listed as BGGN 266.
 It was led in 2011-2012 by Prof. Philbert Tsai and led since 2013 by Prof. Jeremie Palacci.